balazsgyenes/parllel/docs/design.md

 - Handler:
     - Make Handler a subclass of Agent to prevent silly linter problems and redundant wrapper functions.
     - Implement CPU sampling by duplicating the agent with a model parameters on the CPU.
 Handler overrides `sampling_mode` and `training_mode`, etc. to know when to sync model parameters.
-- Replay buffers
-    - Make replay buffer share memory with batch buffer, such that the Replay object simply wraps some existing buffer structure and exposes the ability to sample from it.
-This allows the user to define at the top-level what format the replay samples have.
-        - If the ReplayArray does not store its state in shared memory, then `set_samples_buffer` before every batch in all cases, otherwise `rotate` would have no effect in child processes.
 - Runners
     - Add `ChainRunner`, which chains multiple Runners to execute in sequence. `ChainRunner` must implement some resource management, such that resources for a runner are not created until needed, and destroyed after they are no longer needed.
 This is difficult because it's likely that some resources are shared between runners.
 - Samplers